 This lecture shows how to apply transitions to dynamic components.

 So far, we've seen how to transition single elements.
 This lecture shows how to transition multiple elements, which is not all that different.

 My name is Bo Andersen and I am a software developer from Denmark.

-If you would like to see my complete resume and experience, please have a look at my LinkedIn profile.
 I have also been blogging about programming subjects for a few years, so I encourage you to have a look at my website if you are curious.